xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/Actions/HtmlExample.md

 The server needs to know what function to call or what document to deliver if it receives a request.
 This is called routing.
-All the routing information of ArangoDB is stored in a collection *_routing*.
+All the routing information of AvocadoDB is stored in a collection *_routing*.
 Each entry in this collections describes how to deal with a particular request path.

 For the above example, add the following document to the _routing collection: